creaktive/rainbarf/README.md

 Reload the tmux config by running `tmux source-file ~/.tmux.conf`.

+# OPTIONS

+- \--help

+    This.

+- \--\[no\]battery

+    Display the battery charge indicator.

+- \--load

+    Normalize chart if load exceeds this (default: 4).

+- \--tmux

+    `tmux` colors mode.

+- \--width

+    Chart width.
+Default is 38, so both the chart and the battery indicator fit the `tmux` status line.
+    Higher values may require disabling the battery indicator or raising the `status-right-length` value in `~/.tmux.conf`.

 # CAVEAT

 Load stats are persistently stored in the `~/.rainbarf.dat` file.
 Every `rainbarf` execution will update and rotate that file.
-Since `tmux` calls `rainbarf` periodically (every 15 seconds, by default), the graph will display load for the last ~9.5 minutes (15 \* 38).
+Since `tmux` calls `rainbarf` periodically (every 15 seconds, by default), the chart will display load for the last ~9.5 minutes (15 \* 38).
-Thus, several `tmux` instances running simultaneously for the same user will result in a faster graph scrolling.
+Thus, several `tmux` instances running simultaneously for the same user will result in a faster chart scrolling.

 # SEE ALSO